Teoscar Hernández Player Props: Mariners vs. Diamondbacks

 Diamondbacks Pitching Rankings

-- The 8.2 strikeouts per nine innings compiled by the Diamondbacks pitching staff ranks 23rd in the league.
+- The pitching staff for the Diamondbacks has a collective 8.3 K/9, which ranks 23rd in the league.

-- The Diamondbacks have a 4.69 team ERA that ranks 25th across all MLB pitching staffs.
+- The Diamondbacks' 4.70 team ERA ranks 26th across all MLB pitching staffs.

-- The Diamondbacks rank 22nd in baseball in home runs allowed (128 total, 1.2 per game).
+- Diamondbacks pitchers combine to rank 22nd in baseball in home runs allowed (128 total, 1.2 per game).

-- Henry makes the start for the Diamondbacks, his 16th of the season.
-He is 5-3 with a 4.01 ERA and 58 strikeouts through 83 2/3 innings pitched.
+- The Diamondbacks are sending Pfaadt (0-4) to the mound to make his eighth start of the season.
+He is 0-4 with an 8.81 ERA and 27 strikeouts in 31 2/3 innings pitched.

-- In his last time out on Friday, the lefty tossed 4 1/3 innings against the Cincinnati Reds, allowing three earned runs while surrendering four hits.
+- The righty's last appearance was on Saturday against the Cincinnati Reds, when he tossed six innings, surrendering three earned runs while giving up four hits.

 © 2023 Data Skrive.
 All rights reserved.